Toys small children in the past

 Although I was born in 1939, three months before the start of the Second World War, this page is as much about 1920s and 1930s girls' toys as it is about 1940s ones.
 Let me explain why.

 In ordinary families such as mine, it was the culture to pass toys (and clothes) on to the next generation - and I was fortunate to have older girl cousins.
-So my toys were hand-me-downs from them and from neighbours, and had been new in the 1920s and 1930s.
-By this means I had a good collection of well-made toys that had been produced during the relatively affluent pre-war years.
-They may have come to me somewhat knocked about, but I never noticed, and there were of course a few new toys bought by grandparents in the early years of the war when shops still had old stock.
+So my toys were hand-me-downs from them and from neighbours, and had been new or also hand-me-downs in the 1920s and 1930s.
+By this means I had a good collection of well-made toys that had been produced during the pre-war years.
+They may have come to me somewhat knocked about, but I never noticed.
+There were of course a few new toys bought by grandparents in the early months of the war when shops still had old stock.